What's happened

 How we got here

-Jam Master Jay, a founding member of Run-D.M.C., was shot in his Queens recording studio in 2002.
-The case became one of hip-hop's most elusive unsolved murders.
-Jordan was convicted in 2024 based on eyewitness testimony and alleged motives linked to drug disputes, but the recent ruling highlights the lack of concrete evidence connecting him to the murder.
+Jam Master Jay, born Jason Mizell, was a pioneering hip-hop DJ and a founding member of Run-DMC.
+He was shot dead in his Queens studio in 2002.
+The case was long considered one of hip-hop's most elusive mysteries, with initial convictions in 2024 based on alleged motives linked to drug disputes.
+Recent rulings question the evidence, especially regarding Jordan's motive, and highlight the challenges in solving the case after many years.

 Go deeper